Tehreek-e-Labbaik Pakistan: 2021 protests

 On 12 April 2021, Khadim Hussain Rizvi's son, Saad Hussain Rizvi was arrested by police while he was coming back from a funeral prayer prior to a planned protest by the party on 20 April 2021.
 The planned protest's motive was to pressure the Government of Pakistan to deport the French ambassador in Pakistan over the controversy of cartoons of the Islamic prophet Muhammad.
-Over the 3 days long protest in the country, French embassy asked its citizens to temporarily leave the country.
-The government had arrested him in Lahore and charged under Pakistan's Anti-Terrorism Act, 1997 (ATA), which further angered protesters, causing widespread unrest.
+Over the three day protest, the French embassy asked its citizens to temporarily leave the country.
+The government had arrested Rizvi in Lahore and charged him under Pakistan's Anti-Terrorism Act, 1997 (ATA), which further angered protesters, causing widespread unrest.

-On 14 April 2021, the party was banned, which came after violent protests that caused the deaths of 2 policemen and left 340 injured, in retaliation to the arrest of the new ameer.
+On 14 April 2021, the party was banned, which came after violent protests that caused the deaths of two policemen and left 340 injured, in retaliation to the arrest of the new ameer.
 The interior minister stated that the Punjab government had requested for the ban and the summary after being approved from the federal cabinet resulted in the ban on TLP under the Anti-Terrorism Act 1997.
 Tehreek-e-Labbaik was banned by the Government of Pakistan on April 15, 2021.

 During protests on 18 April 2021 outside the TLP office in Saddar area of Lahore near Multan Road, a police team tried removing the members, leading to clashes and eleven police officers being injured.
 Protesters also attacked the police station in Nawan Kot, taking 12 policemen (in some reports said to be 11) as hostages and torturing them.
 They were released on the next day after talks with the Government of Punjab.
 The protesters also stole an oil tanker.
 Two of the protesters were killed and 50 were injured during the violence.